nehansasandani/ITPMgroupProject/README.md

 # 🌟 EduSpark
-### 🎓 Micro-Commitment Skill Exchange Platform for University Students
+### 🎓  Skill Exchange Platform for University Students

 EduSpark is a **MERN Stack web application** designed to help university students exchange **short, skill-based support sessions (15–60 minutes)** in a structured, reliable, and accountable way.